- All faculty and staff permits, regardless of the date of issue,

 - If you have a change in any vehicle information (such as license plate number, license plate state, vehicle make, vehicle model, vehicle color, insurance name and/or policy number), contact Parking & Transportation Services immediately to update your vehicle/license plate information or to obtain a replacement permit.
 Current vehicle information is required and may result in a citation if it is not accurate.

-- Stolen permits must be reported to UNCW Police immediately.
-A police report is required to obtain a replacement permit.
+- Stolen permits must be reported to the Parking Office immediately.
 Replacements will be issued at Parking & Transportation Services during normal business hours.

-- Lost permits may be replaced with an affidavit of loss.
+- Lost and stolen permits may be replaced with an affidavit of loss thru the Parking Office..

 - Disabled vehicles must be reported to University Police in person or by phone.